Asymptotic analysis of the 2D convective Brinkman-Forchheimer equations in unbounded domains: Global attractors and upper semicontinuity: Upper Semicontinuity of Global Attractors

 where $\mathrm{dist}_{\H_{\Omega}}(\mathscr{A}_m,\mathscr{A})=\sup\limits_{\u\in\mathscr{A}_m}\mathrm{dist}_{\H_{\Omega}}(\u,\mathscr{A})$ is the Hausdorff semidistance of the space $\H_{\Omega}$. \end{theorem} \begin{proof} We prove the Theorem by using a contradiction.
 Let us assume that \eqref{6.3} does not hold true.
 Then there exists a fixed $\e_0>0$ and a sequence $\u_m\in\mathscr{A}_m$ such that Using Lemma \ref{lem6.5}, we can find a subsequence $\{\u_{m_k}\}$ of $\{\u_m\}$ such that $ \lim\limits_{k\to+\infty}\mathrm{dist}_{\H_{\Omega}}(\u_{m_k},\mathscr{A})=0,$ which is a contradiction to \eqref{6.25} and it completes the proof. \end{proof}

-\begin{remark} We can consider the asymptotic behavior of solutions of the 2D CBF equations \eqref{1} in general unbounded domains.
-One has to take the norm defined on $\V$ space as $\|\u\|_{\V}^2:=\|\u\|_{\L^2}^2+\|\nabla\u\|_{\L^2}^2$.
+\begin{remark} We can consider the asymptotic behavior of solutions of the 2D CBF equations \eqref{1} in general unbounded domains also.
+In that case, one has to take the norm defined on $\V$ space as $\|\u\|_{\V}^2:=\|\u\|_{\L^2}^2+\|\nabla\u\|_{\L^2}^2$.
 The Darcy coefficient $\alpha>0$ appearing in \eqref{1} helps us to get the existence of global attractors.
 For instance, from the inequality \eqref{5p3}, one can deduce that

 for all $t\geq 0$.
 Thus, we obtain